-Prior to joining the Education Group at Maynard, Brandon served as an adviser in the Office of the Secretary at the U.S. Department of Education, where he advised senior Department leadership in making informed decisions on various plans and goals concerning higher education policies, regulations, and legislation and other related proposals critical to the Secretary and the Deputy Secretary.
-In that position, he served as the primary adviser to the Secretary on appeals of the Office of Hearings and Appeals decisions and appeals of the Senior Department Official decisions regarding the recognition of accrediting agencies.
+Before joining the Higher Education Practice Group at Maynard, Brandon served as Senior Counsel to the U.S. Deputy Secretary of Education, where he advised the Deputy Secretary and other senior Department officials in making informed decisions on various plans and goals concerning higher education policies, regulations, and legislation and related proposals critical to the Secretary and the Deputy Secretary.
+In that position, he served as the primary adviser to the Secretary on appeals of the Office of Hearings and Appeals decisions and on appeals of the Senior Department Official’s decisions on the recognition of accrediting agencies.
 In addition, he coordinated the development of the Campus Cybersecurity Program and advised senior staff on cybersecurity legal and policy considerations.

 Brandon also served as Senior Counsel in the Department's Office for Civil Rights, where his responsibilities included advising the Assistant Secretary on drafting Title IX regulations and revising OCR investigation process and procedures.
 He previously was in private practice in Washington, DC, specializing in higher education matters.

 Brandon is also a frequent speaker at conferences on issues relating to federal higher education policy, marketing and advertising practices, restructuring of institutions’ operations, accreditation, Title IX, and cybersecurity.